vedsirimalla/Uber-Data-Engineering-Analytics/README.md

 ---

 ## Problem Statement
-In large-scale ride-hailing operations like Uber, raw trip data is vast and messy — making it difficult for stakeholders to quickly analyze **revenue, demand, trip behavior, and operational costs**.
+In large-scale ride hailing operations like Uber, raw trip data is vast and messy, making it difficult for stakeholders to quickly analyze **revenue, demand, trip behavior, and operational costs**.

 **Challenge:**
 - Multiple trip records (pickup/dropoff times, fares, payment methods, passenger counts) were not readily available for **analysis, forecasting, or decision-making**.